Shastra: Sutra

 Sutras are another genre of Indian texts that emerged in the 1st millennium BCE, particularly after the 600 BCE.
-Sutra (literally "binding thread") denotes a distinct type of literary composition from Shastra.
+Sutra (literally "binding thread") denotes a type of literary composition distinct from Shastra.
 In Sanskrit, "sutra" typically referred to one or more aphorisms; hence sutras use short, aphoristic, evocative statements.
 In contrast, a Shastra is typically longer, with more detail and explanations.
 An example of a Sutra is Patanjali's Yogasutras (considered a classic Hindu treatise), while an example of Shastra is Hemachandra's Yogasastra (considered a classic Svetambara Jain treatise), both on yoga.

-Shastras and Sutras are among the numerous other genres of literature that has survived from ancient and medieval India.
+Shastras and Sutras are among the numerous other genres of literature that have survived from ancient and medieval India.
 Other genres include Vedas, Upanishads, Vedangas, Itihasa, Puranas, Bhasyas, and Subhashitas.